Mapping hydrodynamics for the facilitated exclusion and zero-range processes: The symmetric case

 Besides, the last identity in \eqref{eq:theta} is due to the conservation of number of particles in the exclusion process.

 It remains to prove \eqref{eq:initialLE}.
 It is easy to check that the sequence of measure-valued random variables

-is tight.
+is tight \lj{since the distribution of $\omega_y (0)$ is stochastically bounded by the geometric distribution with parameter $\alpha_\star$}.
 Moreover, any weak limit of the sequence is concentrated on trajectories which are absolutely continuous with respect to the Lebesgue measure.
 Now we pick a convergent subsequence denoted by $N^\prime$.
 Then there exists $\alpha^{\rm ini}: \T \rightarrow \R_+$ such that for every $\varphi \in C(\T)$,

 Observe that for every $N$,

 Letting $N^\prime \rightarrow \infty$, we obtain (using \eqref{eq:theta})

 where